jeffbass/imagenode/docs/settings-yaml.rst

 camera.
 For example, if ``send_frames`` is set to ``none``, and a motion detector is specified, then motion event messages will be sent when motion is detected, but images will not be sent.

+``threaded_read`` is an optional setting.
+If set to ``True``, then capturing camera images is done in a separate thread and will result in higher Frames per Second (FPS).
+The imutils.VideoStream module is used to do threaded camera reading.
+If set to ``False``, then the PiCamera is read a single frame at a time by the ImageNode.read_cameras() method.
+The ``False`` setting only applies to PiCameras and is normally used for testing an imagenode.
+The default setting is ``True``.

 ``src`` is an optional setting that only applies to webcams, not PiCameras.
 If a webcam is being specified, ``src`` is set to 0 or 1 or 2, etc. This value is